freedict/tools/api/file_manager/README.md

 -   `file_access_with`: sets the file access strategy; possible values are rsync or sshfs, default is rsync
--   `[release]`: server on which to look for the released dictionaries, that's sourceforge at the moment; `,freedict` has to be part of the user name
+-   `[release]`: server on which to look for the released dictionaries, by default freedict.org.
 -   `[generated]`: this configures account information for the file services containing all auto-generated dictionaries